Plan B

 The Side Effects of the Abortion Pill

 Any abortion is a serious medical decision.
-It often has lifelong emotional, psychological, and sometimes physical consequences.
+It can have lifelong emotional, psychological, and physical consequences.

-Some of the most common physical side effects of the Abortion Pill are:
+According to the Mayo Clinic, some of the side effects of the abortion pill are:

 - Nausea